bradymholt/cRonstrue/README.md

 ```

 For more usage examples, including a demonstration of how cronstrue can handle some very complex cron expressions, you can [reference the unit tests](https://github.com/bradyholt/cronstrue/blob/master/test/cronstrue.js).

+## i18n

+The following locales are supported by passing in the locale name as an option to `cronstrue.toString()`.
+For example, for the es (Spanish) locale, you would use: `cronstrue.toString("* * * * *", { locale: "es" });`.

+- en - English
+- nl - Dutch
+- fr - French
+- de - German
+- it - Italian
+- nb - Norwegian
+- pl - Polish
+- pt_BR - Portuguese (Brazil)
+- ro - Romanian
+- ru - Russian
+- es - Spanish
+- tr - Turkish
+- uk - Ukrainian
+- zh_CN - Chinese (Simplified)

 ## License